-The parish council consists of nine councillors who are elected every four years.
-The next elections are scheduled for May 2015.
+The Parish Council consists of eight councillors who are elected every four years.
+The next elections are scheduled for May 2023.

 The public are welcome and encouraged to attend all meetings and are allowed to speak to the council for fifteen minutes at the start of the meeting.

-Agendas are posted on this website and on the parish notice board, located on Church Street and a new one is soon to be erected at the Village Hall, at least 3 working days prior to the meeting.
+Agendas are posted on this website and on the two parish notice boards, both of which are located on Top Road, one opposite Main Street and the other on the junction with Low Road.
+The agenda is issued at least 3 working days prior to the meeting.